Financial-Times/origami/README.md

 ### Brand

 A brand represents an environment which requires components to offer a distinct appearance or unique functionality.
+A brand may be thought of as a theme, but branded components may provide unique features as well as a distinct appearance.

 Brands include: